cdungca/document-classifier/README.md

 # Document Classifier: Initial Report and Exploratory Data Analysis

 The aim of this study is to identify a model which will accurately predict the category of a specific document.
 Currently, the task of categorizing is done manually by a person upon uploading the document to the site.
 Automating this process will allow the person to focus more on strategic activities.
-This activity can also be used and scaled for other document classification tasks.
+This activity can also be used and scaled for other document classification tasks in the organization.

 The documents for classification are taken from the UN website, called [Policy Portal](https://policy.un.org).
 You can follow the analysis in the [Jupyter notebook](https://github.com/cdungca/document-classifier/blob/main/main.ipynb).

 ## Data Collection and Preparation

-To extract the documents with their corresponding label/category, we will first scrape the links in the [Search Portal](https://policy.un.org/policy-all) page.
-Once we've collected the urls, we will extract the full text on those pdf documents and store them in a csv file with their corresponding label.
+To extract the documents with their corresponding category, we will first scrape the links in the [Search Portal](https://policy.un.org/policy-all) page.
+Once we've collected the urls, we will extract the full text on the pdf documents and save them in a csv file.

 We can then load the data, perform data cleaning and preparation.
 Here are the high level steps for the cleaning/preparation: